Query runs and metrics via MCP #

 |---|---|

-litmus_runs(action="list") | "show me recent runs" — returns the most recent N run summaries (the MCP tool accepts only limit; for per-product / per-station filtering, follow up with the assistant filtering the response client-side) |
+litmus_runs(action="list") | "show me recent runs" — returns the most recent N run summaries (the MCP tool accepts only limit; for per-part / per-station filtering, follow up and the assistant filters the results for you) |

 litmus_runs(action="get", run_id=...) | "tell me about run X" — one run's full summary, accepts 8-char prefix |